Benefits of speech therapy for children

 Not every child is able to pick up communication skills automatically.
 Speech therapy is a helpful tool for children struggling with pronouncing words, speech disorders, or stuttering.

 School administrators and teachers can help their students develop better communication skills.
-Kelly Pediatric Therapy and the therapists who work alongside us in schools help children access the benefits of speech therapy to better communicate with adults and their peers as they learn.
+Kelly Pediatric Therapy and the therapists who work alongside us in schools help students access the benefits of speech therapy to better communicate with adults and their peers as they learn.

 Why might a child need speech therapy?